 Yad Vashem (The Holocaust History Museum)

-This was always going to be a must and the fact that it was free to enter, well, that was just wonderful.
+This was always going to be a must and the fact that it was free to enter, well, that was a massive bonus for a self-funded backpacker!
 Then consider that it is one (or more) Jewish families who have privately funded this entire museum.

 That said, the Aushwitz museum would have to go a long way to match how much effort has gone into this place.
 It was honestly incredible and painted a time line for events leading up to, during and post WW2 that were readable in English.
 In fact, I spent nearly three hours here which I think is my museum record.

 Actually it was here right at the end of the museum that I was re-reminded of the power of video over still photography.
 Thinking back there really aren’t many still images that I have ingrained in my mind but seeing some footage of dead, unimaginably thin bodies being tractor-scooped into a ditch really hit me hard.
 Those of you back home can probably imagine my open-mouthed expression when it came on the screen.
 I recall feeling somewhat queasy after this video.